Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 An automation system with actuators that performs intended tasks in the physical world, by means of sensing its environment and a software control system

-Capability for computationally identifying and categorizing opinions expressed in a piece of text, speech or image, to determine a range of feeling such as from positive to negative
+Capability for computationally identifying and categorising opinions expressed in a piece of text, speech or image, to determine a range of feeling such as from positive to negative

 The underlying technological algorithm, method, or process that forms the technique for using or applying AI